nishantguvvada/oneChain/README.md

 [Mailchimp API](https://mailchimp.com/developer/marketing/api/campaigns/)

 MAJOR CHALLENGE: Email should consist of the newsletter with the same styling as the web page contains in itself.
 The newsletter can be a raw html or an image or any format which works.
 NOTE: You can use any other API / Library other than Mailchimp to manage contact lists and send emails.
+One such platform is [Resend](https://resend.com/docs/introduction) an alternative to Mailchimp.

 ## Project Setup